Everything I Read in 2023

 A beautiful and deep novel that plays it slow.
 I have nothing but positive things to say about this understated and marvellous piece of literature, even if it did take a chapter or two to make me appreciate its extremely humanised narrator.

 The Remains of the Day prevails as my all-time favourite Ishiguro novel, or maybe just in general.
-Easily my best read of the year, a must-read.
+Easily my best read of the year, and a novel I consider a must-read for all fiction enjoyers.

 Klara and the Sun by Kazuo Ishiguro